xapax/security/wifi.md

 This is a great guide to the many different ways to hack wifi.
+### Checking what networks are avalible

+`sudo iwlist wlan0 scanning` - scans for wifis

 ### Hacking WPA2-wifis Using airmon-ng and cowpatty
 What we are going to to here it basically just to record the 4-way handshake and then run a dictionary attack on it.
 The good part about this strategy is that you wonät have to interfere to much with the network and thereby risk